 Months – Mar (Installation), May, Oct and Dec

 Queen’s is a School Lodge.
-Our Membership is drawn from former pupils, their relatives, staff, Governors and others with a connection with the School.
+Historically, our membership from all over the UK, is drawn from former pupils, their relatives, staff and friends associated with Queen’s.
+Although our roots lie with Queen’s College, we now welcome enquiries from anyone with a genuine interest in Freemasonry whether as a new Initiate or as an existing Joining member.
 We have a good age spread and enjoy a very friendly atmosphere meeting four times a year, in March, May, October and December, alternately in the morning and afternoon, followed by either lunch or dinner and always welcome an excellent complement of visitors.
 We maintain a strong connection with the School and hold at least one social event there each year, supporting the School or one of its chosen charities with an annual donation and two prizes to senior pupils at Speech Day for community service activities.
+For more information, please see the Queen’s College lodge Province Page

 Contact the Lodge Secretary: Phil Jubb